obpy/obpy/src/doc/source/core-dev/pluginsystem.rst

 * ``name`` - The name of your plugin.
 This can be anything you want, but it should be descriptive
 * ``module`` - This specifies the Python module/package the OpenBlox plugin manager should import to expose your plugin to it's users.
 It will be imported (and exposed) just like a normal Python module/package, so if it doesn't implement any virtual plugins [1]_, make sure it's a valid Python name!
 * ``provides`` - This tells the OpenBlox plugin manager what virtual plugins [1]_ your plugin provides.
-If your plugin provides more than one virtual plugin, they should be seperated by commas.
+If your plugin provides more than one virtual plugin, their names should be seperated by commas.

 We have to actually write your plugin's code now.
 Type the following into a file called ``my_plugin.py``, located inside the ``my-plugin`` directory you made earlier: